The Ultimate Guide to Starting a Successful Cleaning Business

 Many people launch their entrepreneurial careers while working a day job - are you planning to join their ranks?
 If so, you'll probably find yourself working harder than you ever have, and it's important that you don't burn yourself out by taking on too many low paying gigs.
 If you focus on providing the highest quality service you can, you should be able to avoid spreading yourself too thin.

 Research the market

 This may seem blindingly obvious, but before you take any steps to launch your fledgling business, it's vital that you find out whether there's sufficient demand for your services in the geographical area you'll be operating in.
+If you're looking to start a cleaning company in Oxford, research the area surrounding Oxford that you'd be willing to travel too.
 Many businesses have failed simply through lack of demand, often caused by too much competition in a market only able to sustain a limited number of companies offering similar services.

 Learn about the competition

 One way to determine whether there's going to be adequate demand is to talk to people in the local business community to get a sense of whether your competition are busy.
 It's often quite easy to figure out if a business is doing well or not - for example, if they have a good reputation but are regularly running special offers that may be a warning sign.

 Don't be too shy to snoop!
 The more information you have about the market and your competition, the better chance you have of hitting the ground running.

 Find out as much as you can, asking questions such as: